lifting-bits/sleigh/README.md

 (register,0x202,1) = INT_EQUAL (unique,0x12d00,1) (const,0x0,1)
 ```

-The `sleigh_BUILD_EXTRATOOLS` option must be set to `ON` during the configuration step in order to build `sleighLift`.
+If you do not want to build `sleighLift`, you must set the CMake variable `sleigh_BUILD_EXTRATOOLS` option to `OFF` during CMake configuration.

 ## Helpers

-This repository contains a helper that is not part of SLEIGH/GHIDRA, which can be found under `support/`.
+This repository contains a helper not part of Sleigh/Ghidra, which you can find in the `support` directory.
 It has the following signature and can help the user find the location of a given spec file on the system:

 ```c++
 std::optional<std::filesystem::path>